divijghose/firedrake/Firedrake-meeting-2021-02-10.md

 - This would eliminate a lot of the symbolic overhead occurring in `assemble()` but may annoy James.

-KR observed 45% assembly time saving by using `create_assembly_callable`.
+RK observed 45% assembly time saving by using `create_assembly_callable`.

 PyOP2 design question: